 It’s one of the best pieces of writing I’ve ever read.
 It never fails to amaze me how relevant Seneca’s words are today, despite being written two thousand years ago.

-The human condition hasn’t changed that much in all that time and we still have the same troubles and worries now that are our ancestors had back then.
+The human condition hasn’t changed that much in all that time and we still have the same troubles and worries now that our ancestors had back then.

 Too many of us go through life expecting it to last forever without accomplishing much or living out our dreams.
 On The Shortness of Life should serve as a reality check.